-Nevertheless, Sewall did decided to put to sea once again.
+Nevertheless, Samuel Sewall did decide to put to sea once again.
 His first efforts at finding a match led him to a Mrs. Denison of Roxbury.
 Sewall had handled her husband’s affairs, including drawing up his will, and he knew of her financial conditions.
 She was a shrewd lady herself, about 15 years younger than Sewall, and apparently felt Sewall was no bargain.

 Sewall writes of visiting Mrs. Denison and eating curds with her.
 He notes: “I gave her two cases with a knife and fork in each, one with turtle-shell tacking, the other with ivory handles.”

-By now, Sewall’s friends were expecting marriage, but the lady broke it off – offering to return all his gifts.
+By now, Sewall’s friends expected marriage, but the lady broke it off – offering to return all his gifts.
 His diary notes that in Nov.
 30 of 1718 she did apparently have a change of heart, visiting him with her cousin and “she asked pardon if she offended me.
 She seemed inclined the match should not break off, since I had kept her company so long.”

-But Sewall had moved on.
+But Samuel Sewall had moved on.
 In 1719 he successfully courted and married Abigail (Melyen) Woodmansey Tilley.
 This marriage lasted only a couple months, however, before Abigail died.

 On November 7, Sewall made one final attempt.
 “I told her I loved her, and was so fond as to think she loved me.”
-As the fire died out, Sewall noted, Madam Winthrop made to effort to revive it, or to suggest she had any affection for him.
+As the fire died out, Sewall noted, Madam Winthrop made no effort to revive it, or to suggest she had any affection for him.
 While colonial women didn’t have to marry any suitor who asked, they were expected to be polite – a sometimes painfully slow process to discourage an unwelcome suitor.

 Happy At Last